 Investing in good travel insurance may not be much but the returns can be enormous.
-A basic, no frills, single trip plan can cost under £2 but coverage for accidents can be up to £15,000.
-The Association of British Insurers report that about £5.3 million in medical reimbursements is paid out to UK travellers every week which simply illustrates how costly medical care can be overseas.
+A basic, no frills, Single trip plan can cost under £ but that can provide £5,000,000 in Medical Expenses coverage.
+The Association of British Insurers report that about £385 Million in travel claims is paid out to UK travellers every year which is a stark illustration of the jaw dropping cost of accidents and mishaps overseas.

 When choosing a travel insurance policy, be sure to read the fine print.
 Compare the benefits offered and see which one provides the right coverage for your specific travel.
 A basic insurance plan which includes covers for travel cancellations and medical benefits can suffice when you are travelling for staid business purposes.
 However, if you are planning to engage in exciting sports events or going on an adventure trip to remote locations, it is best to invest in a Comprehensive travel insurance plan which can provide reimbursement for lost sports equipment, or venue closure due to natural calamities.